-Note: browser add-ons and extensions are not 100% effective.
+Note: browser add-ons and extensions may not be 100% effective.
 Even with add-ons, the vulnerability still exists in the browser to reveal your true IP address with the right STUN code.
-(Therefore don’t use Chrome.)

 Below are different fixes for various browsers.

 Disabling WebRTC is very simple in Firefox.
-First, type about.config into the URL bar and hit enter.
-Then, agree to the warning message and click “I accept the risk!”
+First, type about:config into the URL bar and hit enter.
+Then, agree to the warning message and click the continue button.

 Then, in the search box type “media.peerconnection.enabled“.
 Double click the preference name to change the value to “false“.

-That’s it.
-WebRTC is completely disabled in Firefox and you won’t have to worry about WebRTC leaks.
+WebRTC is now disabled in Firefox and you won’t have to worry about WebRTC leaks.